History of Silver Alert in Timeline

 In March 2006, the Oklahoma House of Representatives passed H.R.
 1075, a resolution calling for a Silver Alert system to find missing seniors.

-In April 2006, legislation to create a statewide Mattie's Call program was enacted in Georgia.
-The program coordinates and supports law enforcement to issue urgent bulletins in missing persons cases involving persons with Alzheimer's disease, dementia and other mental disabilities.
+In April 2006, legislation was enacted to create a statewide Mattie's Call program in Georgia, designed to support law enforcement and broadcasters in issuing urgent bulletins for missing persons with Alzheimer's disease, dementia, and other mental disabilities.

-September 2007: Silver Alert system invoked in Texas
+September 2007: Inception of Silver Alert in Texas

-On February 26, 2008, an 86-year-old person drove away from an assisted-living facility in Florida, and was later found dead, which prompted the development of a pilot Silver Alert program.
+On February 26, 2008, an 86-year-old individual drove away from an assisted-living facility in Florida, prompting local and state government officials to develop a pilot Silver Alert program after the person was found dead a week later.

-In May 2008, Representative Lloyd Doggett introduced the National Silver Alert Act in the U.S. House of Representatives, aiming to encourage and integrate Silver Alert plans nationwide.
+In May 2008, Representative Lloyd Doggett introduced the National Silver Alert Act in the U.S. House of Representatives to encourage and integrate Silver Alert plans throughout the United States.
+Similar legislation was filed by Representatives Gus Bilirakis and Sue Myrick.

-In September 2008, the National Silver Alert Act, H.R.
-6064, was passed by the House of Representatives by a voice vote.
-However, the 110th Congress adjourned before it could be considered in the U.S. Senate.
+In September 2008, the House passed H.R.
+6064 by a voice vote; it was a combination of three bills regarding the National Silver Alert Act.
+However, the 110th Congress adjourned before the bill could be considered in the U.S. Senate.

-In October 2008, Florida initiated its Silver Alert program.
+In October 2008, the Silver Alert program was initiated in Florida.

-In North Carolina, 128 Silver Alerts were issued in 2008, resulting in the safe recovery of 118 seniors.
+In 2008, North Carolina issued 128 Silver Alerts, leading to the safe recovery of 118 seniors.

 April 2009: Silver Alert program permanently established in Oklahoma